IdentityServer/Documentation/docsv2/overview/jsGettingStarted.md

  - Have a look at how to renew tokens, check sessions and log out

 # Part 1 - Authentication against IdentityServer
 This first part will focus on allowing us to authenticate in the JS application.
+To do so, we will create 2 projects; one for the JS application and one for IdentityServer.

 ## Create the JS application project
 In Visual Studio, create an empty web application.